GarlicWang/GarlicWang/README.md

 ### Hi there 👋

 Hi!
-I’m an undergraduate student in Electrical Engineering at National Taiwan University.
+I’m an graduate student in Electrical & Computer Engineering at UIUC.

 Fun fact: Garlic is my cute dog 🐶